 I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate.

-Like many low carb recipes, this stuffed chicken breast has lots of veggies and lean protein, but it also absolutely oozes cheesy goodness, and its deliciousness puts other healthy chicken recipes to shame.
-The chicken is crazy moist, and the veggies are perfectly spiced.

-Enough talking, let’s dive in!

-**Now:**

-I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate.

 Although this stuffed chicken breast is loaded with veggies and lean protein, it also absolutely oozes cheesy goodness and FLAVOR!
 The chicken is crazy moist, and the veggies are perfectly spiced.

 Enough talking, let’s dive in!